 Pandas time series data manipulation is a must have skill for any data analyst/engineer.
 More than 70% of the world’s structured data is time series data.
 And pandas library in python provides powerful functions/APIs for time series data manipulation.
 So let’s learn the basics of data wrangling using pandas time series APIs.

-read_csv function to load any CSV file in pandas.
+In any data science/data analysis work, the first step is to read CSV file (with pandas library).
+Pandas read_csv function is popular to load any CSV file in pandas.
 In this post we’ll explore various options of pandas read_csv function.

 combineByKey RDD transformation is very similar to combiner in Hadoop MapReduce programming.
 In this post, we’ll discuss spark combineByKey example in depth and try to understand the importance of this function in detail.
 Continue reading “Apache Spark combineByKey Example”

 Transposing numpy array is extremely simple using

 np.transpose function.
 Fundamentally, transposing numpy array only make sense when you have array of 2 or more than 2 dimensions.